uboslinux/ubos-docs/sphinx/developers/manifest/accessoryinfo.rst

      ]
    }

-``appid`` is the name of the package that contains the app to which this accessory belongs.
-In this example, the accessory belongs to the ``wordpress`` app.
+``appid`` is the name of the package that contains the :term:`App` to which this :term:`Accessory` belongs.
+In this example, the Accessory belongs to the ``wordpress`` :term:`App`.
 This value is required.

 ``accessoryid`` and ``accessorytype`` are optional fields.
-If they are given, they identify the accessory in the terminology of the app that the accessory belongs to.
-This often makes it easier for accessory activation and the like to perform the correct action, based on the type of accessory.
+If they are given, they identify the :term:`Accessory` in the terminology of the :term:`App` that the :term:`Accessory` belongs to.
+This often makes it easier for :term:`Accessory` activation and the like to perform the correct action, based on the type of :term:`Accessory`.

-For example, Wordpress accessories can be plugins or themes.
+For example, Wordpress :term:`Accessories <Accessory>` can be plugins or themes.
 Their activation is different depending on their type.
-If the manifest marks the accessory with the type, as Wordpress understands it, a general-purpose activation script can perform different actions based on that type.
+If the manifest marks the :term:`Accessory` with the type, as Wordpress understands it, a general-purpose activation script can perform different actions based on that type.

-* ``accessoryid`` is the name of the accessory as the app refers to it.
-This may or may not be the same as the accessory's package name.
+* ``accessoryid`` is the name of the :term:`Accessory` as the :term:`App` refers to it.
+This may or may not be the same as the :term:`Accessory`'s package name.
 For example, Wordpress may refer to a plugin as "jetpack", while the UBOS package for the plugin is ``wordpress-plugin-jetpack``.
-  The domain of this value depends on the app.
+  The domain of this value depends on the :term:`App`.

-* ``accessorytype`` is the type of accessory that this is.
+* ``accessorytype`` is the type of :term:`Accessory` that this is.
 For example, Wordpress distinguishes between plugins and themes.
-The domain of this value depends on the app.
+The domain of this value depends on the :term:`App`.

-* ``requires`` is an optional array of other accessory names.
-If it is given, this accessory can only be used successfully for a given AppConfiguration, if the listed other accessories have also been deployed at the same AppConfiguration.
+* ``requires`` is an optional array of other :term:`Accessory` names.
+If it is given, this :term:`Accessory` can only be used successfully for a given :term:`AppConfiguration`, if the listed other :term:`Accessories <Accessory>` have also been deployed at the same :term:`AppConfiguration`.